igorb/Emaillistvalidation-Ruby/README.md

-Emailvalidation
+Email List Validation

-A ruby gem wrapper for the emailvalidation.fr API.
+A ruby gem wrapper for the emaillistvalidation.com API.

 Installation